LH-eliza/Reverse-Image-Search/README.md

 Metadata analysis to retrieve image details.
 Stock photo check to identify commonly used stock images.
 Facial recognition for identifying potential impersonations.
-Dockerized for consistent and portable environment.
+Dockerized for a consistent and portable environment.

 ## Prerequisites
 Node.js and npm installed.